haukebruno/hateo-admintools/README.md

-Still in stable state.
+Scripts will work, but actually it is more like proof-of-concept.
 Please use explicit script calls anyway!